State-mandated PFML

 Details

-Employee eligibility requirements: Employees are eligible if they work at least 680 hours in Maryland over the four most recently completed calendar quarters before leave is to begin.
+Employee eligibility requirements: Employees are eligible if they work at least 680 hours in Maryland over the four (4) most recently completed calendar quarters prior to the start of leave.

 Reason for leave: